-A REPORT to the arizona legislature

 Financial Audit Division

 Report on Internal Control and Compliance

 Yavapai County

-Year Ended June 30, 2013
+Year Ended June 30, 2014

-Debra K. Davenport Auditor General The Auditor General is appointed by the Joint Legislative Audit Committee, a bipartisan committee composed of five senators and five representatives.
+The Auditor General is appointed by the Joint Legislative Audit Committee, a bipartisan committee composed of five senators and five representatives.
 Her mission is to provide independent and impartial information and specific recommendations to improve the operations of state and local government entities.
 To this end, she provides financial audits and accounting services to the State and political subdivisions, investigates possible misuse of public monies, and conducts performance audits of school districts, state agencies, and the programs they administer.

-The Auditor General's reports are available on our Web site at: www.azauditor.gov Printed copies of our reports may be requested by contacting us at: Office of the Auditor General 2910 N. 44th Street, Suite 410 • Phoenix, AZ 85018 • (602) 553-0333 Yavapai County Report on Internal Control and Compliance Year Ended June 30, 2013 Table of Contents Page Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Basic Financial Statements Performed in Accordance with Government Auditing Standards Report Issued Separately 1 Comprehensive Annual Financial Report
+The Auditor General's reports are available at: www.azauditor.gov Printed copies of our reports may be requested by contacting us at: Office of the Auditor General 2910 N. 44th Street, Suite 410 • Phoenix, AZ 85018 • (602) 553-0333 Yavapai County Report on Internal Control and Compliance Year Ended June 30, 2014 Table of Contents Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Basic Financial Statements Performed in Accordance with Government Auditing Standards 1 Report Issued Separately Comprehensive Annual Financial Report